|Union General Edward Canby|

 April 14, 1775 – The first abolition society in North America was established when the Society for the Relief of Free Negroes Unlawfully Held in Bondage was organized in Philadelphia by Benjamin Franklin and Benjamin Rush.
-In 1784, the society changed its name to the Pennsylvania Society for Promoting the Abolition of Slavery and the Relief of Free Negroes Unlawfully Held in Bondage.

 April 14, 1812 – Portuguese-New Zealand soldier, explorer and politician George Grey, who served as the 11th Prime Minister of New Zealand, was born in Lisbon, Portugal.

 Aprl 14, 1816 – Bussa, a slave in British-ruled Barbados, led a slave rebellion and was killed.
 For this, he is remembered as the first national hero of Barbados.

 April 14, 1828 – Noah Webster’s “American Dictionary of the English Language” was published.

 April 14, 1860 – The first Pony Express rider reached San Francisco, Calif. from St. Joseph, Mo.
 The pony riders carried additionally, along with the mail, a small personal bible.

 April 14, 1861 – During the Civil War, a skirmish was fought with Indians in the vicinity of the Mad River, Calif. and President Abraham Lincoln issued a call for 75,000 troops to suppress the rebellion.